 Students have the right to a full refund of all charges less the nonrefundable fee (deposit) of \$250 if payment is made and the enrollment agreement is cancelled through the first class session, the seventh day after enrollment, or the seventh working day of the quarter, whichever is later.
+Payments shall be returned within 45 days following the receipt of the student's notice of enrollment cancellation.
 Tuition refund policies for enrollment cancellations are published in this catalog under the Tuition Refund Policy.

-You must cancel in writing.
-To cancel your enrollment in the Kaiser Permanente School of Allied Health Sciences (KPSAHS), you must mail, email, or hand deliver a signed and dated copy of your written notice to:
+Students must cancel in writing.
+To cancel enrollment in the Kaiser Permanente School of Allied Health Sciences (KPSAHS), students must mail, email, or hand deliver a signed and dated copy of your written notice to: